rv0fficial/LinuxToolkit-24/README.md

 - Using the cat command: ```cat > a.txt```, a possibility to write content on the a.txt file, ctrl+c to save and exit, if the file is already available, the data will be overwritten, to perform append operation, ```cat >> a.txt```
 - Using the touch command: ```touch b.txt```, a new empty file will be created, if the file is already available, the data will be not be overwritten, only the last date of modification will be modified.
 - Using the gedit command: ```gedit c.txt```, ctr+s to save, ctrl+q to quit the graphical editor.
-- Using vi editor: ```gedit d.txt```, press i to enter the insert mode, press esc key, :wq to save and quit the editor. vim is an advanced version of the vi editor.
+- Using vi editor: ```vim d.txt```, press i to enter the insert mode, press esc key, :wq to save and quit the editor. vim is an advanced version of the vi editor.

 **[⬆ Only Up! 🏃](#table-of-contents)**